Tourism in Japan: Postwar period

 During the postwar Allied occupation period, most foreign tourists in Japan were GHQ personnel or visitors from the United States.
 In 1954, Konosuke Matsushita, the founder of Panasonic, contributed an article titled The Case for a Tourism-Oriented Nation to the Bungei Shunju.
 Matsushita argued that tourism could be considered a form of trade, and he pointed out that while exporting goods involves depleting Japan's resources, scenic attractions such as Mount Fuji and the Seto Inland Sea remain unchanged no matter how often they are viewed.
 He proposed that revenue earned through inbound tourism could be reinvested in other industries, and help rebuild the country's economy beyond its pre-war stature.

 The Visit Japan campaign, launched by the Koizumi administration in 2003 with the catchphrase Yokoso!
 Japan!', was the country's first government-backed initiative to promote inbound tourism.

 For much of post-war period, Japan has been an exceptionally unattractive tourist destination for its population and GDP size.
 From 1995 to 2014, Japan was by far the least visited G7 country, and typically ranked below smaller countries like Sweden in total numbers As of 2013, Japan was one of the least visited countries in the OECD on a per capita basis.
 Japan avoided campaigns to attract inbound tourists, especially because its large current account surplus had caused international friction with some countries.
-There were also factors such as Japan being the world's most expensive countries at the time (for example, Tokyo was rated by the Economist Intelligence Unit as the most expensive city in the world for 14 years in a row ending in 2006), as well as the language barrier.
+There were also factors such as Japan being among the world's most expensive countries at the time (for example, Tokyo was rated by the Economist Intelligence Unit as the most expensive city in the world for 14 years in a row ending in 2006), as well as the language barrier.